Chris-Maina/Shoppinglist/README.md

     $  (yourenvname) python run.py

 ## Testing the application
-cd into tests folder, RUN the following commands
+cd into project_folder folder, RUN the following command
-   * $ nosetests test_useraccounts.py
-   * $ nosetests test_shoppinglist.py
-   * $ nosetests test_shoppingitems.py
+   * $ nosetests --with-coverage --cover-package=tests && coverage report

 ## How to use appliction
 * Register an account